 Especially for science teachers struggling with 45-minute class times, PhET can be a great way for students to experience labs at home.
-There are hundreds of complete lesson plans and materials using the site's simulations, which you can download and use as-is or remix for your needs.
-Just be sure to share your modifications with the rest of the community!Continue reading Show less
+There are hundreds of complete lesson plans and resources available on the site (with a free account) that use the site's simulations.
+The simulations work in a browser, or you can also download them for offline use.
+You can also use them as-is or, with a bit of know-how, remix them for your needs.
+Just be sure to share your modifications with the rest of the community!
+Keep in mind, though, that many of these simulations are not designed for students to lead themselves in the learning; they require teacher input and direction, including what the various functions of many of the sims are for and how they work.Continue reading Show less

+PhET Interactive Simulations is an excellent, free tool to help support student learning.
 Lab experiments and demonstrations have been a staple of math and science since the dawn of time for a very good reason: They promote lasting retention of otherwise difficult-to-understand concepts.
-A hundred years of learning and cognition research also have shown that when learners actively control, tinker with, and push the boundaries of live experiences, the learning is even deeper and more meaningful.
-In that way, PhET is a juggernaut for learning.
-These tools can illuminate some of the very toughest topics in math and science in ways that paragraphs of text, equations, and textbook pictures just can't touch.
+Research into learning and cognition has also shown that when learners actively control, tinker with, and push the boundaries of live experiences, the learning is even deeper and more meaningful.
+In that way, PhET is an exceptional tool for learning.
+These simulations can illuminate some of the very toughest topics in math and science in ways that paragraphs of text, equations, textbook pictures, and even videos of demonstrations just can't touch.